Walking art

 Artist statement

-In June 2023, Walkspace is launching its first group show 'Walkspace 2023' at Artefact Gallery in Birmingham.
+In 2023, Walkspace held its first group show ‘Walkspace 2023’ at Artefact Gallery in Birmingham, which featured a remix of Female Calculations to include magazine text instructions on ‘How to Walk Like a Woman’.

 2023 – Various works